All That Glitters

 Deemed “a rare beauty,” Tiffany yellow diamonds “make a glamorous statement for day or night.”
 Tiffany’s expertise in yellow diamonds dates back to 1878 when Charles Lewis Tiffany purchased the 287.42 carat Tiffany diamond.
 This rare specimen was then cut into a brilliant cushion-shape weighing in at 128.54 carats.
 Yellow diamonds continue to be a draw for the thousands of people who visit Tiffany’s flagship store in New York City every year.

-Featured on Meghan Markle’s ring, yellow gold is on the rise for 2019.
-The bright metal complements almost any type of setting — from pear shaped to stacked and nested rings — and works with both diamonds and gemstones.
+Featured on Meghan Markle’s ring, yellow gold is on the rise for 2019, so much so, that people seem to be flooding online stores like Jacobs (https://jacobsthejewellers.com/) to find something similar.
+But why such demand for this?
+Perhaps because the bright metal complements almost any type of setting – from pear-shaped to stacked and nested rings – and works with both diamonds and gemstones people find it attractive.
 Yellow gold metals can suit any bride’s ring style, such as vintage, modern, romantic, feminine, and/or classic.
-Brilliant Earth (www.brilliantearth.com) offers a wide selection of new yellow gold wedding band designs.
-As described on its website, yellow gold has the potential to “symbolize your love with the warm glow of yellow gold, a classic band, a vintage-inspired style or an ultra-glamorous design.”
+Brilliant Earth (www.brilliantearth.com) offers a wide selection of new yellow-gold wedding band designs.
+As described on its website, yellow gold has the potential to “symbolize your love with the warm glow of yellow gold, a classic band, a vintage-inspired style, or an ultra-glamorous design.”

 While mixed metals maybe de rigueur for an everyday stack, the engagement ring use of mixed metals is clearly a trend for 2019.
 As seen by the Ashley Zhang Collet Engagement Ring in Platinum and Yellow Gold with a Cushion-Cut Diamond, the platinum basket on a gold band makes the cushion-cut diamond really shine.
 Of the Georgian-inspired solitaire, Ashley Zhang told Brides magazine, “When you use a white metal like platinum for the diamond setting, it makes the stone really pop and also accentuates the yellow gold even more.
 It can be so subtle that people won’t event notice the white metal, or it can be more of a statement choice.”